zeffii/GL-fillet/README.markdown

     Things to avoid
     - avoid pressing Check vertex if the fillet is already drawing.
-    - don't try this on geometry that doesn't have all it's transforms applied (rotation,location,scale)
+    - don't try this on geometry that doesn't have all its transforms applied (rotation,location,scale)
     - telling me it doesn't work, without an error message or .blend case file.